xinyi-w/Hello_World/README.md

 ## Description

-This program randomly generates a number 1, 2, 3, 4, or 5 representing Rock, Paper, Scissors, Lizard, and Spock.
+This program randomly generates a number 1, 2, 3, 4, or 5 representing *Rock, Paper, Scissors, Lizard, and Spock*.
 >
 Then the program prompts user to enter a number 1, 2, 3, 4, or 5 and decides who wins, user or the computer.